Garek33/KMOS/README.md

  - `stop`: this is run when a task with this module is stopped
  - `loop`: this is run when the task loops

-All scripts are passed the persistent task data as a parameter, it is a lexicon with the following entries:
+All scripts are passed two parameters.
+The first is the persistent task data, a lexicon with the following entries by the scheduler:
  - `pid`: the task's index
  - `mod`: the module name
  - `args`: the list of additional arguments passed to `kmos["start"]`
  - `state`: the current state of the task, primarily for internal use
  - `interval`: the interval at which `loop` is called
  - `last`: the timestamp `loop` was last called

+The second parameter is another lexicon with non-persistent task data.
+The scheduler does not use this, but module scripts should use it to pass non-serializable data acrosse calls.
+Keep in mind that this is not persisted across kOS reboots - use a `run` script to reconstruct it from persistent data!

 A module directory may also contain file called `dep`, specifying dependencies with one entry per line.

 ## Cmd